How to Make Edible Rainbow Sand for Kids (Froot Loop Sand)

 If you’re using a Baby Bullet, you may have to shake it around a bit in order to break up all the pieces of Froot Loop.

-4. Repeat for Every Colour
+4. Repeat for Every Color

 Tray filled with rainbow sand.